yuvipaloozie/educational-notebooks/ArrythmiaExample/README.md

 * **Visualization:** `matplotlib`, `seaborn`

 ## Code Structure
-The project is contained within a single reproducible notebook (`arrythmiaml.ipynb`) designed to narrate the comparison and run end-to-end:
+The project is contained within a single reproducible notebook (`arrythmiaml.ipynb`) designed to narrate the comparison and run end-to-end.
+**Note:** The comparison between models was repeated for two different tasks - binary classification (normal vs _any_ arrythmia) and multi-category classification (normal vs LBBB vs RBBB etc.)

 1.  **Config Class:** Centralized configuration for sample rates, window sizes, and paths.
 2.  **download_full_dataset():** Automates data ingestion directly from PhysioNet.